Jflinchum/discord-react-bot/README.md

 ## Current commands
 ```
-!add [<url>] <name>
+!add [<url>/"Example String Here"] <name>
 - Adds the file to the local storage under the name given.
 If uploading an attachment, the url is not needed.
 Supports youtube urls for downloading mp3 files.
+To upload a string into a text file, wrap the string in quotation marks.

 !post <name>
 - Posts the file to the current channel.